 Skills training and institutional support

-DRT is involved in building technical and institutional capacity within DRT and amongst partner organisations to develop skills and technical capacity in identifying and analysing social economic and policy issues that affect the well being of majority of people in Uganda and the East African region.
-Our areas of expertise is in enhancing knowledge and skills in poverty and vulnerability analysis, poverty monitoring, participatory planning, understanding of social protection measures as one of the interventions for addressing extreme vulnerabilities and risks.
+DRT is involved in building technical and institutional capacity within DRT and amongst partner organizations to develop skills and technical capacity in identifying and analyzing social economic and policy issues that affect the well being of the majority of people in Uganda and the East African region.
+Our areas of expertise are in enhancing knowledge and skills in poverty and vulnerability analysis, poverty monitoring, participatory planning, understanding of social protection measures as one of the interventions for addressing extreme vulnerabilities and risks.

 i) Building skills and knowledge participatory poverty and vulnerability assessments;